department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/README.md

 ### Roles

-This is managed by [the authenticated experience team](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization#team) in partnership with the following people:
+This is managed by [the authenticated experience team](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization#team) and the following people:

 |Name|Role|Email|
 |----|----|-----|